 Here is the order of mass (ordo) detailing the interaction between the ordinary and the proper:

 Hymns are sacred music’s version of a pop song.
 They are meant to be sung with enthusiasm, rhythm, and glee.
 Psalms, with their flowing, non-rhythmic nature, are sacred music’s serious song.
 They are meant to inspire numinous feelings by maintaining one’s attention on the scripture.
 Both psalms and hymns have their place in the mass.

-The simplicity (and sing-along-ability) of the ordinary hymns provided a neat way for the church to attract more peasants to its congregations.
-Eventually, however, the schola cantorum, which was comprised of the professional singers of Gregorian chant, took over the singing from the congregation.
-When they did, the hymns going along with the ordinary of the mass increased in complexity.
+According to The History of Western Music, “Hymns are the most familiar type of sacred song, practiced in almost all branches of Christianity from ancient times to the present.”
+The simplicity (and sing-along-ability) of hymns provided a neat way for the church to attract more peasants to its congregations.
+Although not quite hymns, the chants of the Ordinary were simple, syllabic melodies that the congregation could easily sing along to.
+Eventually, however, the schola cantorum, which was composed of the professional singers of Gregorian chant, took over the singing from the congregation.
+When they did, the chants going along with the ordinary of the mass increased in complexity (Burkholder et al. 59).

 The scale and scope of the Roman liturgy, which consists of all the chants and all of the scripture readings for both the mass and the office for an entire year-long cycle, is difficult to grasp without some understanding of the organizing principle behind it all—the church calendar.